irenetrampoline/irenetrampoline.github.io/_posts/2017-09-30-conference-sins.md

 title: The Seven Deadly Sins of Academic Conferences
 comments: true
 length: 9 min read
-tagline: ... and how to avoid them
+tagline: Greed, gluttony, sloth, pride, wrath, lust, and envy--but in conference form.
 categories:
 - blog

 ---

+*Note: this article is a repost from the [MIT Graduate Admissions Blog](http://gradadmissions.mit.edu/blog/seven-deadly-sins-conferences), where I used to blog.*

 Past the construction site, across the deserted parking lot, and through the shrubbery, I finally arrived at the front entrance of Northeastern University for my first academic conference.

 Over the next two days, with 270 brilliant minds, I learned [a lot about machine learning and healthcare](http://irenechen.net/blog/2017/08/22/mlhc2017.html).
 More importantly, however, I discovered how to make the most of an academic conference.
 Specifically, all you have to do is avoid the seven deadly sins of conferences.